-Coronavirus in India first confirmed case stated in the state of Kerala on 30 January 2020.
+Coronavirus in India first stated its foot in the state of Kerala on 30 January 2020.
 The affected one had a tradition of travel from Wuhan, China.
 In Kerala also two more cases have been confirmed and are reported to be clinically stable.

 The World Health Organization (WHO) alerted on the last day of the year 2019 to a “pneumonia” epidemic “of unknown cause” in Wuhan, a city in Hubei Province in China.